+A lot of people reading this might find the idea of creating your document types in code strange, however, after you get used to working this way, you'll wonder how you ever lived without it.
 Using code to define your CMS pages and components is not a new concept.
 Episerver has allowed this type of functionality for over 5 years.
-Umbraco packages like uSitebuilder have provided this type of functionality within Umbraco since 2011 and now in 2018, Umbraco provides this functionality out of the box so you should be using it!
+The Umbraco community have been building packages like uSitebuilder to try and allow this type of functionality within Umbraco since 2011.
+Now in 2018, Umbraco finally provides this type of functionality out-of-the-box, so you should be using it!

 How To Enable Model Building?

-After Model Building has been enabled, when you log into your Umbraco backend and go to the developer section, you should see a ModelsBuilder tab with extra information, like so:
+To get a little more context about the different modes, I suggest you check out this Github repo.
+After Model Building has been enabled, when you log into your Umbraco backend and you navigate to the developer section, you should see a ModelsBuilder tab with extra information that looks like this:

-What Mode Should I Use?
+What ModelsBuilder Mode Should I Use?

 It all depends on your preference of which mode to use.
-If you use Live Mode, models are generated in memory on application start and will dynamically change when a content editor creates/edits a model within Umbraco.
+If you use Live Mode, models are generated in memory on application start and will dynamically change when a content editor creates, or, edits a model within Umbraco.
 You won't be able to use Intellisense in

-Umbraco.Web.PublishedContentModels.dll' To generate the assembly you don't need to compile your solution with Visual Studio, instead you simply go to the Model Builder tab mentioned above and press the “Generate Models” button.
-One important thing to be aware of, when you click the generate models button, your website will reset, so you might not want to re-generate models in peak hours!
+Umbraco.Web.PublishedContentModels.dll.
+To update the classes contained in the assembly, you don't need to compile your solution with Visual Studio, instead, you simply go to the Model Builder tab mentioned above and press the “Generate Models” button.
+One important thing to be aware of, when you click the generate models button, your website will reset, so you might not want to re-generate models in your production site in peak trading hours!